chrislevinecentric/Documentation-Starter/src/content/docs/contents/breadcrumbs.md

 ---
 Breadcrumbs serve as a supplementary navigation tool enabling users to effortlessly track and retain a clear sense of their location while navigating across various pages, folders, or files.

+## Anatomy

 ![](/breadcrumbs.svg)

+1. **Root Page**: The root page grounds the trail as users navigate to subsequent pages.
+2. **Breadcrumb Pages**: Each page has its own label and becomes clickable.
+3. **Current Page**: All users should be aware of which page they are currently viewing.
+It is not clickable.

 ## Design Guidelines